 A New Look in Liege

 The first time I passed through the Liege train station, I was stunned.
-I looked out my train window and saw curved iron beams, symmetry, and bright sunlight – unike any train station in Europe I had ever been to.
-However this was not a planned stop for me, so we pulled away as I […]
+I looked out my train window and saw curved iron beams, symmetry, and bright sunlight – unlike any train station in Europe I had ever been to.
+But this was not a planned stop for me, so we pulled away as I […]

 First Stop – Brussels

-We sped off from the Festival of Slow and drove a long day through 3 countries – UK, France, and Belgium.
+We sped off from the Festival of Slow and drove a long day through 3 countries – the UK, France, and Belgium.
 We were invited to stay with my friends Alison and Andrew from the Expat blog Cheeseweb in Brussels that night.
-Boy of boy did they put on a big welcome for us!
-First of […]
+Boy oh boy did they put on a big welcome for us!
+First […]

 A Month in Belgium